RandomStudio/random-studio/src/pages/projects/a-studio-sun-system-with-light-artist-arnout-meijer.md

 ---
 templateKey: Project
-title: A Studio Sun System with light-artist Arnout Meijer
+title: A studio sun system with light-artist Arnout Meijer
 intro: Like many studios, we’re based in the city.
 Located in a courtyard within a housing block, our space doesn’t get much direct sunlight in winter.
 Using this problem as a tool in our research into interactive space, we started to